-A wire from the earth stud to a known electrical earth is needed to earth the unit.
+When powered by DC, a wire from the earth stud to a known electrical earth is needed to earth the unit.
+This provides a safe discharge path in the event of a short circuit or large voltage transient.

 Note: The paint on the unit's case is non-conductive, so earthing the rack the unit is mounted in isn't enough on its own, a connection is also needed from the rack to the unit's earth stud.